owlbarn/tutorial/book/optimisation/README.md

 A optimisation problem could be bounded by zero or more *constraints*. $f_i : \mathbf{R}^n \rightarrow \mathbf{R}$ in a constraint is called a *constraint function*, which are bounded by the $b_i$'s.
 The target is to find the optimal variable values $\mathbf{x}^{*}$ so that $f_0$ can take on a maximum or minimum value.

-A optimisation problem formalises the idea "maximum benefit/minimise cost with given constraint", which is a widely applicable topic in many real world problems: scheduling computation/network resources, optimisation of investment portfolio, fitting math model based on observed data, logistics, aero engineering, competitive games...
+A optimisation problem formalises the idea "maximum benefit/minimise cost with given constraint", which is a widely applicable topic in many real world problems: scheduling computation/network resources, optimisation of investment portfolio, fitting math model based on observed data, logistics, aero engineering, competitive games ...
 Optimisation has already been applied in many areas.

 In [@eq:optimisation:def], if for all the objective function and constraint function, we have:

 $$ f_i(\alpha~x+\beta~y) = \alpha~f_i(x) + \beta~f_i(y),$$ {#eq:optimisation:linear}

 the optimisation problem is then called *linear optimisation*.
 It is an important class of optimisation problems.
 If we change the "$=$" to "$\leq$" in [@eq:optimisation:linear] make all the functions to be *convex*, and the problem then becomes *convex optimisation*, which can be seen as a generalised linear optimisation.
+In opimisation world, convexity is considerd as the wathershed between easy and difficult problems, because for most convex problems, there are efficient algorithmic solutions.

 Linear optimisation is important because non-negativity is a usual constraint on real world quantities, and that people are often interested in additive bounds.
 Besides, many problems can be approximated by a linear model.
 Though still limited by actual problem size, the solution of most linear optimisation problems are already known and provided by off-the-shelf software tools.
 The text book [@boyd2004convex] focus exclusively on the topic of convex optimisation.

-Compare to linear optimisation, finding solutions to *non-linear optimisation* problems are still very challenging.
+Compare to linear optimisation, sovling *non-linear optimisation* problems can still be very challenging.
-Finding a *global* solution that maximise or minimise the non-linear objective function can be quite time-consuming, even for only a small set of variables.
+Finding a *global* solution that maximises or minimises the non-linear objective function is often quite time-consuming, even for only a small set of variables.
 Therefore, global optimisation of a non-linear problem is normally only used when absolutely necessary.
 For example, if a system pressure test is modelled as an optimisation problem, given a small number of variants in the system, and a global extreme value has to find to test if the system is robust enough.
 Otherwise, a *local* maximum or minimum is normally used instead as an approximation.
 In most engineering applications, a local extreme value is good enough.
-Though optimisation cannot promise a true extremism, and is easily affected by algorithm parameters and initial guess in iterative algorithms, as a trade-off, local optimisation is much faster and thus still widely used.
+Even though optimisation cannot promise a true extremism, and is easily affected by algorithm parameters and initial guess in iterative algorithms, as a trade-off, local optimisation is much faster and thus still widely used.

 Looking back at [@eq:optimisation:def], if we remove the constraints, then it becomes an *unconstrained optimisation* problem.
 If $f$ is convex and differentiable, this problem can be seen as finding the root of the derivative of $f$ so that $f'(x^*) = 0$.